 BNG (Broadband Network Gateway) is a device for terminating subscriber traffic.
-It is responsible for routing within the service network, meaning that the subscriber can receive various services (Internet, telephony, IPTV) via single connection.
-The ISPs use BNG to set up authorization, policing, traffic filtering and Quality of Service.
+It is responsible for routing within the service network, meaning that the subscriber can receive various services (Internet, telephony, IPTV) via a single connection.
+The ISPs use BNG to set up authorization, policing, traffic filtering, and Quality of Service.

 Given the fact that BNG operates with subscriber traffic, as well as Deep Packet Inspection systems, it is a good idea to combine these two devices in one solution for ISPs.